-Cooperation: Seller shall cooperate with the financial institution that Buyer engages to provide financing for the Facility (i) to supply such information and documentation, (ii) to grant such written consents to the assignment of the FSA, as may be reasonably required in connection with the execution and delivery of the agreements and documents executed and delivered in connection with such financing and the performance by the obligors of their obligations thereunder and (iii) to agree to amendments to the FSA requested by the Buyer’s lenders to the extent such amendments do not materially increase Seller’s obligations under the FSA.
+Cooperation: Seller shall cooperate with the financial institution that Buyer engages to provide financing for the Facility (i) to supply such information and documentation related to the FSA that is reasonably requested by such financial institution, (ii) to grant such written consents to the assignment of the FSA, as may be reasonably required in connection with the execution and delivery of the agreements and documents executed and delivered in connection with such financing and the performance by the obligors of their obligations thereunder and (iii) to agree to amendments to the FSA requested by the Buyer’s lenders; provided, that Seller is reasonably satisfied that any such consents, amendments and other agreements identified in (ii) and (iii) do not in any manner adversely affect Seller’s rights under the FSA or otherwise impose material obligations on Seller.

 The parties will communicate and cooperate in good faith with each other on all fuel-related issues under the PPA as they relate to the FSA.
 The Buyer acknowledges in particular that, in the context of the financing of the project by the Buyer’s lenders, the FSA shall be consistent with the provisions of the PPA (in particular, but without limitation, as regards step in rights for the Buyer’s lenders and the CFE).

-More generally, the parties agree that the FSA shall contain such other provisions as are customary or necessary, in accordance with international practice and with the terms of the PPA, for a fuel supply agreement (metering and measurement, insurance, etc.).
+More generally, the parties agree that the FSA shall contain such other provisions as are customary or necessary, in accordance with the terms of the PPA and Seller’s terms and conditions set forth in its master firm purchase/sale agreement, for a fuel supply agreement (metering and measurement, insurance, representations and warranties, offset rights, interest charges, confidentiality, record retention, etc.).

-Agreement Binding: These Heads of Agreement are binding, subject to the terms and conditions specified herein and shall be valid until the day, which is one month after the execution of the PPA.
-The terms and conditions specified in these Heads of Agreement are subject to: (i) award of the Rio Bravo IV Project to Buyer pursuant to the Bidding Guidelines and Buyer’s execution of the PPA on or prior to February 12, 2002 and (ii) negotiation and execution of a definitive FSA on terms mutually acceptable to Buyer and Seller fully consistent with, and along the lines of, the provisions hereof not later than the day which is one month after the execution of the PPA.
-The terms proposed herein shall automatically expire without further obligation if the foregoing conditions are not satisfied.
-The parties shall be obligated to act and negotiate in good faith to satisfy timely the foregoing conditions.
+Agreement Non-Binding: These Heads of Agreement constitute the non-binding,

+mutual intent of the parties in connection with proposed FSA contemplated herein (the “Proposed Transaction”).
+The consummation of the Proposed Transaction is subject to: (i) award of the Rio Bravo IV Project to Buyer pursuant to the Bidding Guidelines and Buyer’s execution of the PPA on or prior to February 12, 2002; (ii) negotiation and execution of a definitive FSA on terms mutually acceptable to Buyer and Seller; and (iii) approval of such FSA by the Board of Directors or other relevant governing body of Buyer and Seller, respectively.
+These Heads of Agreement may not be relied upon by either party as the basis for a contract by estoppel, a claim of detrimental reliance or other claim of an express or implied binding agreement or offer between the parties and the parties further agree that no actions on the part of either party shall be deemed to render this Heads of Agreement a binding obligation on either of the parties in connection with the Proposed Transaction or subject matter hereof.

 _______________________ ______________________